 If you’ve been affected by hate crime, there are a number of ways you can contact support services to get assistance or information.

-1. Get support locally.
+- Get support locally.
 Contact your nearest Victim Support team.

-Available in Austria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Ireland, Latvia, the Netherlands, Portugal, Sweden.
+- Call 116 006 telephone number for the victim support helpline.
+This helpline is available in Austria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Ireland, Latvia, the Netherlands, Portugal, and Sweden.

 The 116 006 number provides information on victims’ rights, offers emotional support, and refers you to appropriate support organisations.
 As a single access point, it provides information about local police and criminal justice proceedings, compensation and insurance matters, and other sources of help for victims of crime.